jianboli/chrome_tab_manager/readme.md

 Open Chrome and go to chrome://extensions/.
 Enable "Developer mode" and click on "Load unpacked".
 Select the directory where your extension files are located.

 * Test the Extension:
 Click on the extension icon in the Chrome toolbar to see your popup.
-You can click the "Close All Tabs" button to test the functionality.
+You can click the "Refresh" button to test the functionality.

 TODO: